keithfma/uncertaintext/README.md

 Uncertaintext is available as a single JS file, `uncertaintext.js`, which applies dynamic formats to specially-tagged HTML elements.

-Checkout the example [:warning:TODO: make the word "example" a hyperlink :warning:] to see it in action.
+Check out the [example page](https://keithfma.github.io/uncertaintext)  to see it in action.

 ## Usage